 I.e., this is a modern program designed for our modern world.
 A world where you can Google the answer to any question at your fingertips.
 I believe that today, the challenge is not that there is not enough information to learn from.
 (Quite the opposite actually.)
 It's more about knowing what to search for by having a fun problem or puzzle to motivate you.

-I got the idea from my two kids.
-They make me think about education a lot.
-As a Software Engineer, I keep wondering how I can teach them what I know so they won't have to waste time and money learning it elsewhere :) That way, they could skip college if they wanted to.
-Or if they still go to college, at least they could spend that time learning something interesting that their old man can't teach them.
-Plus, I've been thinking a lot about getting old, especially after losing my dad in 2017 as well as a few other people close to me.
-It made me see how fragile life is and that my turn could come at any time too.
+Plus, watching my kids grow up has made me think a lot about getting old, especially after losing my dad in 2017 as well as a few other people close to me.
+It forced me to see how fragile life is and accept that my turn could come at any time too.
 So before I go, it'd be nice to make something that adds value to the world... and maybe even change a few people's lives.
 My dad liked to say, "Leave a place better than how you found it."

 So those are my selfish reasons.
-Also, I hate it when people discourage others and say that programming is hard, or that it's only reserved for certain lucky people, or that you need to suffer debt and sacrifice years in college to enjoy a sweet life.
+Oh, and I hate it when people discourage others and say that programming is hard, or that it's only reserved for certain lucky people, or that you need to suffer debt and sacrifice years in college to enjoy a sweet life.
 That might have been true once upon a time.
 But with rising college tuitions and modern buzzword college programs that don't give you as solid an education as they used to – I don't think it's true anymore.
 Especially with how advanced the Internet has become as a learning platform and with how much good info you can get for free.